 (ii) Annual Demand Charge for the prior Contract Year x 6.1% x (1+(CPI+1%)).

-For illustrative purposes only,assume the CPI for Contract Year 1998 is 3%, the Annual Demand Charge for Contract Year 1999 shall be equal to $92.93 [($91.00 x 93.9% x 1.02) + ($91.00 x 6.1% x 1.04)].
-The Annual Demand Charge for the Contract Year of January 1, 2000 to December 31, 2000 shall be equal to $ ____________.
+For illustrative purposes only, the CPI for Contract Year 2000 is 3%, the Annual Demand Charge for Contract Year 2001 shall be equal to $96.79 [($94.78.00 x 93.9% x 1.02) + ($94.78 x 6.1% x 1.04)].
+Notwithstanding the above, the Annual Demand Charge for the Contract Year of January 1, 2000 to December 31, 2000 shall be equal to $94.78/hp/year.

 (b) The Annual Demand Charge shall be paid by Customer in equal monthly installments.
 Furthermore, with respect to the period commencing with the Start Date to the end of the respective Contract Year, the Annual Demand Charge shall also be pro-rated for such Contract Year.

-(c) If after the Start Date any current taxes levied upon the electrical energy purchased by ENA for theNew Compressor Motor are increased on any additional taxes or other charges are levied upon such electrical energy for which ENA is liable, ENA shall increase the current Annual Demand Charge accordingly for such increased taxes and additional taxes and other charges and Customer agrees to pay the revised Annual Demand Charge.
+(c) If after the Start Date any current taxes levied upon the electrical energy purchased by ENA for the Compressor Motor are increased on any additional taxes or other charges are levied upon such electrical energy for which ENA is liable, ENA shall increase the current Annual Demand Charge accordingly for such increased taxes and additional taxes and other charges and Customer agrees to pay the revised Annual Demand Charge.

 (d) If after the Start Date the HP-Capacity is increased at the request of Customer, then ENA shall revise the Annual Demand Charge accordingly to reflect such amendment or change in the HP-Capacity and Customer agrees to pay the revised Annual Demand Charge.

 3.2 Peak Compression Services Charge.
-In the event Customer requires dispatch of HP-hours from theNew Compressor Motor during the Peak Period and ENA incurs additional charges for electrical energy during such Peak Period, the Customer shall pay ENA, in addition to any other charges payable by Customer hereunder, a peak compression services charge ("Peak CSC") equal to the additional charges incurred by ENA attributable to such Peak Period use by Customer.
+In the event Customer requires dispatch of HP-hours from the Compressor Motor during the Peak Period and ENA incurs additional charges for electrical energy during such Peak Period, the Customer shall pay ENA, in addition to any other charges payable by Customer hereunder, a peak compression services charge ("Peak CSC") equal to the additional charges incurred by ENA attributable to such Peak Period use by Customer.
 ENA shall provide Customer with written notice and supporting documentation of the nature and amount of the Peak CSC incurred by ENA during the Peak Period.

 3.3 Peak Associated Payments.
 In consideration for Customer undertaking the obligation for payment of all Peak CSCs, ENA shall pay to Customer a one time amount of $160,000 on November 1, 2000.
-In addition, beginning on July 1, 2001 and on each July 1 thereafter during each Contract Year of this Agreement.
-ENA shall make an annual payment of $320,000 (the “Peak Associated Payment”) to Customer.
-Customer may request ENA to delay, up to one calender year to the next July 1, payment of the Peak Associated Payment for any Contract Year with written notice to ENA thereof at least fifteen (15) days prior to such July 1.
-ENA shall pay such delayed Peak Associated Payment (plus interest accrued at a rate equal to LIBOR flat) to Customer within fifteen (15) days of Customer written request of such payment.
+In addition, beginning on July 1, 2001 and on each July 1 thereafter during each Contract Year of this Agreement, ENA shall make an annual payment of $320,000 (the “Peak Associated Payment”) to Customer.
+At any time during the Term of this Agreement, Customer may direct ENA to delay any single payment of the Peak Associated Payment (the “Delayed PAP”) for any Contract Year with written notice to ENA thereof at least fifteen (15) days prior to such July 1.
+Such notice shall specify the period of delay (the “Delay Period”) the Customer requires ENA to hold the Delayed PAP.
+Under no circumstances shall Customer be entitled to receive the Delayed PAP prior to the expiration of its Delay Period.
+Customer may direct ENA to further delay any Delayed PAP with at least thirty (30) days written notice (which notice shall include the new Delay Period) to ENA prior to the expiration of the its existing Delay Period.
+ENA shall pay any Delayed PAP (plus interest accrued at a rate equal to LIBOR flat) to Customer.